If you have not yet registered for the free Encore, please sign up here.

 The Summit broadcast took place from Sept.
 28 – Oct.
 6, 2022.

-The six integration practices (dance, yoga, meditation, qigong, sonic journey, and social presencing theater) are included in the Collective Trauma Healing Upgrade Package.
+The integration practices (qigong, sound bath, meditation, and yoga) are included in the Collective Trauma Healing Upgrade Package.

 The Summit has ended, but you can still enjoy these Highlights.